 Year 5

-The teacher in Class Five is Mrs Eastwood and she is supported by Miss Smith and Mrs Airton.
+The teacher in Year 5 is Miss Williams and she is supported by Mrs Myers, Mrs Afsar and Mrs Serrechia throughout the week.

 Please find below a brief outline of the topics to be covered this year and our daily/weekly routines which are explained in the ‘‘Welcome to Year 5 class booklet’.
 We follow a two-year rolling programme throughout school and we try to plan as much of our learning as possible around our current topics.
 This creates an immersive and exciting learning experience for your children.
 Here is an overview of the topics to be covered over the coming year in Class 5: